serverless-components/express/README.md

 ### 2. Login

-Unlike most solutions, all component deployments run in the cloud.
+Unlike most solutions, all component deployments run in the cloud for maximum speed and reliability.
 Therefore, you'll need to login to deploy, share and monitor your components.

 ```
 $ serverless login